ihchen/weekly-schedule/README.md

 });
 ```
 Parameters:
-* valueState - 2d array containing each textual entry of the schedule
+* valueState - Object containing each textual entry of the schedule
-* colorState - 2d array containing each color name of the schedule
+* colorState - Object containing each color name of the schedule

-Undefined entries in each state array simply represents an empty value.
+Undefined entries in each state object simply represents an empty value.

 ---

 ## Methods
 **loadState(valueState, colorState)**

 Replaces the current value and color states of the schedule with the given ones.
-Parameters must have at least the number
-of rows in the schedule.
 Undefined can be used in either parameter if not desired to use.

 Example:
 ```javascript